 On Friday evenings some of the best music and entertainment on the North Shore is with Friday Night Live at Lynn Valley United Church in North Vancouver.

 FNL SHOWS & COVID-19

-For more information see the Friday Night Live website.
+For more information and updates see the Friday Night Live Facebook page.

 This article contains the following information:

 Click any of the above links to jump to specific information, or continue reading to learn all about Friday Night Live.

 If you live nearby or happen to be on the North Shore, then Friday Night Live is well worth checking out.
 The cost is usually $12 online, $15 at the door and free for children ages 12 and under.
 It’s a pretty good deal, especially as admission includes snacks and even pizza!
 Special events are $25.

 Friday Night Live (FNL) typically takes place at a church, and is run by the church, but it’s not a “church-y” event.
 It’s just great entertainment for folks of all backgrounds.